Which retailers will be moving into all those empty Toys 'R' Us stores?

 Dollar General plans to open 900 stores this year, and to relocate another 100, while Dollar Tree plans to open 650 Dollar Tree and Family Dollar stores in 2018.
 But they probably won't move into a property vacated by Toys "R" Us because both chains typically use much smaller spaces.
 If a Toys "R" Us landlord is willing to subdivide a store, then one of those chains might be a candidate to move in.

-Spokespeople for Ross, Burlington, Dollar General and Dollar Tree declined to comment on whether they are looking to expand into vacant Toys "R" Us locations.
+Spokespeople for Ross, Dollar General and Dollar Tree declined to comment on whether they are looking to expand into vacant Toys "R" Us locations.

 Related: Amazon didn't kill Toys 'R' Us.
 Here's what did